 Around 90% of UK SMEs allow their staff to connect remotely to their IT systems.
 Many equip their staff with privately owned devices, such as smartphones or tablets.
 Whilst this helps to make the business more flexible and location independent, remote access technology brings additional security issues.

-Despite this, an estimated one in five SMEs do not protect remote devices used by employees.
+Despite this, an estimated one in five businesses do not protect remote devices used by employees.

 Wireless networks are typically protected by encryption and strong user authentication.
 The WPA2 protocol is the modern standard.
-Using it should be a priority for SMEs and individuals alike.
+Using it should be a priority for businesses and individuals alike.

 Cloud computing involves the online delivery of IT services through the internet.
 It brings many benefits to SMEs including scalability and data loss protection.